 Proposed Opportunity Zone Regulations

 The long-awaited second batch of proposed rules, Investing in Qualified Opportunity Funds (QOF), NPRM REG-120186-18, was released by the IRS on April 17.
-The first round of proposed OZ regulations were issued by the IRS last October.
-Although a third package of OZ regulations was originally anticipated, it remains unclear if and when such rules may manifest.
+The first round of proposed OZ regulations was issued by the IRS last October.
+Although a third package of OZ regulations was originally anticipated, it remains unclear if and when such rules may materialize.